The Ultimate Guide To Ecotourism In Panama

 There are 5 comarcas indígenas (indigenous provinces) in Panama.
 There is the Comarca Emberá-Wounaan in Darien Gap in the south of the country and Guna Yala, which consists of a large territory and archipelago across the central mountain range to the northeast of Panama City.

-Most of the rainforests reserves of Panama are located within indigenous territory and the indigenous communities have been given special opportunities to develop ecotourism in harmony with their own land management practices.
+Most of the tropical rainforests reserves of Panama are located within indigenous territory and the indigenous communities have been given special opportunities to develop ecotourism in harmony with their own land management practices.

 The Tropical Flora and Fauna